top of page

 Issue

-The models of quantum mechanics (Copenhagen Interpretation) and relativity (spacetime) explain the universe in an abstract manner, but the subject of unification requires a more advanced model that is truly reflective of the physical universe.
+The models for quantum mechanics (Copenhagen Interpretation) and relativity (spacetime) explain the universe in an abstract manner, but the subject requires a theory that generates both effects by the same means to be truly reflective of a unified model.

 Introduction